Pakistani passenger plane crashes near Karachi, 107 on board

 Police and military cordoned off the area.

+Pakistan's Prime Minister Imran Khan tweeted: "Shocked & saddened by the PIA crash. . .
+Immediate inquiry will be instituted.
+Prayers & condolences go to families of the deceased."

-Local television reports showed smoke coming from the direction of the airport.
-Ambulances were on their way to the airport.
+Local television reports showed smoke coming from the direction of the airport and video emerging of the aircraft flying low over a residential area seemed showed apparent flames shooting from one of the engines.
+Ambulances were on their way to the airport and there were reports of some injuries, possibly residents on the ground.

 Airbus did not immediately respond to a request for comment on the crash.
 The flight typically takes an hour and a half from the northeastern city of Lahore, the capital of Pakistan's most populous province, Punjab, to Karachi.